lmas/thesis/thesis.typ

 example on an Arduino board or any other micro-controllers.

-Future work would require finding better values for the subsequence sizes though, as the Matrix Profiles would only give strong indications for the most obvious anomalies in the sensor samples.
+Future work would require finding better values for the subsequence sizes though, as the Matrix Profiles would only highlight the most obvious anomalies in the sensor samples.
 The sensor drivers would also require some more work to get rid of the noisy spikes in the data, as the Matrix Profiles likes to point out these.
 A low-pass filter could solve this for example.